 The ORE also offers professional development opportunities through seminars, workshops, and other events that aim at fostering research skills in our community, as well as sharing the work of our researchers.
 Check our website for News and Events at the Faculty of Education.

-For specific academic and professional concerns, PDFs may contact Dr. Mark Beauchamp, Associate Dean Research, and PDF Coordinator.
+For specific academic and professional concerns, PDFs may contact Dr. Patsy Duff, Associate Dean Research, and PDF Coordinator.

 Some UBC programs and curricula that offer valuable experiences for PDFs are: